Fall 2019/Winter 2020

 - Instructor: Shannon Perry

-- Course description: Since it first captured the public imagination during the late 1830s, photography has become a phenomenally popular and influential visual form.
+- Description: Since it first captured the public imagination during the late 1830s, photography has become a phenomenally popular and influential visual form.
 Today, as works of art, reportage, personal mementos, legal documents, commercial advertisements, images on FaceBook and other social networking sites and in many other applications, photographs are ubiquitous and powerful conveyors of cultural meaning.
 This course will investigate the cultural history of the photograph from the nineteenth century to the present.
 We will look at and discuss a range of photographic forms considering both their production and reception.

 - Evaluation: Short assignments, paper, and final exam.